DevrelSpace/Devrel-Space/CODE_OF_CONDUCT.md

 - **Be patient**.
 Remember that none of us, the community members, treat this activity as a full-time thing.
 Simply respect each others' private and personal time.
 Remmember that pings are welcome, but do not overdo them 😊

 - **Be respectful**.
 We will probably not agree all the time but always remember to show respect toward each other.
-Only if we treat other with respect, then we will be able to thrive both as a community and personally. 👵🧓
+Only if we treat others with respect, then we will be able to thrive both as a community and personally. 👵🧓

 - **Stay positive and be nice**.
-Only if we feel save and keep being positive toward each other, then we will be able to keep our community healthy and growing. 🖖
+Only if we feel safe and keep being positive toward each other, then we will be able to keep our community healthy and growing. 🖖

 - **Be imperfect**.
 Nobody is expected to be perfect in our community.
 Asking questions, answering and constantly learning new things is our way of life. 🤔